 Basic design was further developed in the USSR into single-section TЭ114 and two-section 2TЭ116.
 The former, intended for hot and dusty environment, was built for Egypt, Cuba, Guinea and Syria (240 examples), as well as for Soviet industry (sixteen, including prototypes); it was fitted with de-rated 3-5D49T2 diesel engine.
 The latter still remains in production (now in Ukraine); since 1971, more than 1700 examples have been built.

 After unification of Germany, Deutsche Bahn (DB) initially took over ex-DR locomotives, their service numbers being changed by replacing the first digit ‘1’ with ‘2’.
-‘New’ classes 230, 231 and 242 were soon withdrawn; of the most numerous class 232, over 400 were kept in service, but most were soon withdrawn to reserve.
+‘New’ classes 230, 231 and 242 were soon withdrawn; of the most numerous class 232, over 400 were initially kept in service, but most were soon withdrawn to reserve.
 Some underwent various modifications.
 Ten examples transferred to Railion BeNeLux between 2002 and 2003 were re-classed 232.9 (they differed only in minor details from the main type).
-65 were fitted with Russian 12D49M diesel engines (class 233).
-100 were re-constructed with trucks from withdrawn 230s (ex-DR 130s) and became class 234; of these, two were fitted with Caterpillar 3608 diesels, two with MaK units and two with 12D49s; large-scale power plant replacement was, however, finally considered too expensive and was not proceeded with.
-Finally, ten examples were fitted with 4000 hp 2-5D49M diesels and ED133 traction engines and became classes 241 and 241.8 (also five, conforming to Belgian structure gauge and differing only in details).
+65 were fitted with Russian Kolomna 12D49M diesel engines (class 233).
+100 were re-constructed with trucks from withdrawn 230s (ex-DR 130s) and became class 234; of these, two were fitted with Caterpillar 3608 diesels, two with MaK units and two with 12D49s; large-scale re-engining was, however, finally considered too expensive and was not proceeded with.
+Finally, ten examples were fitted with 4000 hp 2-5D49M diesels and ED133 traction engines and became classes 241 (five) and 241.8 (also five, conforming to Belgian structure gauge and differing only in details).

 Main technical data – BR231